-South Taurid meteors to peak in October? | EarthSky.org
+Watch for Taurid meteors throughout October

 Peak dates aside, meteor aficionados will be on the lookout as the South and North Taurids simultaneously produce meteors in late October and early November.
 Higher rates of Taurid fireballs might happen in seven-year cycles, and the last grand fireball display was in 2015.

-In short, the Taurid meteors might produce a “swarm” of fireballs in late October and early November, regardless of which date the South Taurid meteor shower peaks!
+In short, the Taurid meteors might produce a “swarm” of fireballs on relatively moonless nights – in early October, and again on the last nights of October and early November – regardless of which date the South Taurid meteor shower peaks!

-Bottom line: It’s meteor season!
-This shower rarely produces more than 5 meteors per hour (although it’s been known to produce fireballs).
-Now … when do the South Taurids peak, October or November?
+Bottom line: The South Taurid meteor shower rarely produces more than 5 meteors per hour, but has been known to produce fireballs.
+The shower is long-running.
+Watch for it in October and November, 2021